Sikander-SD/The-AgEvent-theory/README.md

   To the top side of the diagram:
     The new State of the Environment becomes the State of the Environment and follow the whole process again from the state to the acton and then to  the new-state.

-   we can go from top-left to down to top-right or the reverse.
-"How is it possible to go reverse?", that why the theory states "One's Actions are the States to the other."
+   We can go from top-left to down to top-right or the reverse.
+"Is it possible to go reverse?", YES!
+That is why the theory states "One's Actions are the States to the other."

 # Full image of The-AgEvent-theory ( "One's Actions are the  States to the other." )
 ![The AgEvent theory](https://user-images.githubusercontent.com/78195281/109762883-4e9df980-7c17-11eb-98ed-3040fa41e6ee.png)